sigmod/sqlpp/document.md

     QualifiedName       ::= Identifier ( "."
 Identifier )?
     DoubleQualifiedName ::= Identifier "."
 Identifier ( "."
 Identifier )?

 The create statement in SQL++ is used for creating persistent artifacts in the context of database.
-It can be used to create new databases, datatypes, tables, indexes, and user-defined SQL++ functions.
+It can be used to create new databases, datatypes, stored collections, indexes, and user-defined SQL++ functions.

 #### Databases

     DatabaseSpecification ::= "DATABASE" Identifier IfNotExists ( "WITH" "FORMAT" StringLiteral )?

 The create database statement is used to create new databases.
-To ease the authoring of reusable SQL++ scripts, its optional IfNotExists clause allows creation to be requested either unconditionally or only if the the database does not already exist.
+To ease the authoring of reusable SQL++ scripts, its optional IfNotExists clause allows creation to be requested either unconditionally or only if the database does not already exist.
 If this clause is absent, an error will be returned if the specified database already exists.
 The `WITH FORMAT` clause is a placeholder for future functionality that can safely be ignored.

 The following example creates a database named TinySocial.